FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 The minimum key length for ECC is not specificed in the RFC.
 Please consult the RFC for more specifics about other algorithms.

-You should rotate your keys regularly.
-Ideally you'd set this up in an automated fashion..
+You should rotate your JWT signing keys regularly.
+Ideally you'd set this up in an automated fashion.
 This will render all tokens signed with the old key invalid, so plan accordingly.

 ## As a client

+A client can be a browser, a mobile phone or something else.
+A client receives a token from a token creator.
+They are then responsible for only two things:

+* passing the token on to any token consumers for authentication and authorization purposes
+* storing the token securely

+They should send the token to token consumers over a secure connection, typically TLS.

+The client must store the token securely.
+How to do that depends on what the client actually is.

+For a browser, you should avoid storing the JWT in localstorage.
+You should store it in a cookie with the following flags:

+* `Secure` to ensure the cookie is only sent over TLS.
+* `HttpOnly` so that no rogue JavaScript can access the token.
+* `SameSite` set to `Lax` or `Strict`.
+Either of these will ensure that the cookie is only sent to the domain it is associated with.

+An alternative to a cookie would be to use [a web worker](https://gitlab.com/jimdigriz/oauth2-worker) to store the token outside of the main JavaScript context.

+For a mobile device, you can store the token in a secure location.
+For example, on an Android device, you'd want to store a JWT in [internal storage with a restrictive access mode](https://developer.android.com/training/articles/security-tips#StoringData) or in [shared preferences](https://developer.android.com/reference/android/content/SharedPreferences).
+For an iOS device, storing the JWT [in the keychain](https://developer.apple.com/documentation/security/keychain_services) is the best option.

+For other types of clients, use the best practices for storing data securely.

 ## When consuming

 Confirm that the `typ` claim is what you expect.

 ## In conclusion

 This article discussed a number of ways that you can ensure your JWTs are not susceptible to misuse.